Cs0ki/Neonium/README.md

 ## 📢 Disclaimer
 Known incompatibilities:
 - Optifine (Neonium is not and will never be compatible with Optifine)
-- FarPlaneTwo
+- FarPlaneTwo (Neonium will not have any support for FarPlaneTwo)
 - LittleTiles
 - Fluidlogged API (and other mods that use this API, such as Subaquatic)
 - ArchitectureCraft

 Due to limited time, feature requests are best made through pull requests.
 I'll review them as soon as possible.

-## 🌍 Community
+## 💻 Contributing
-Join our growing community of mod enthusiasts and contributors:

 - [Issues](https://github.com/NeoX2025Gaming/Neonium/issues) – Report bugs or request features.
 - [Pull Requests](https://github.com/NeoX2025Gaming/Neonium/pulls) – Submit code improvements.